microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``push_constant``: For marking a variable as the push constant block.
 Allowed on global variables of struct type.
 At most one variable can be marked as ``push_constant`` in a shader.
+- ``offset(X)``: For manually layout struct members.
+Annotating a struct member with this attribute will force the compiler to put the member at offset ``X`` w.r.t. the beginning of the struct.
+Only allowed on struct members.
 - ``constant_id(X)``: For marking a global constant as a specialization constant.
   Allowed on global variables of boolean/integer/float types.
 - ``input_attachment_index(X)``: To associate the Xth entry in the input pass